Skip to main content

 The first screen is simple: most California property-tax help is for people who own the home and live in it as their main home.
 If the property is a rental, second home, vacant home, or a home the owner permanently left, many of the best programs will not apply.

-• For the Homeowners’ Exemption: You must own and occupy the home as your principal place of residence on January 1, and you should file by February 15 for the full benefit with your county assessor.
+• For the Homeowners’ Exemption: You must own and occupy the home as your principal place of residence on January 1.
+File by February 15 for the full benefit.
+Late claims filed from February 16 through December 10 can generally receive 80% of the exemption, or about $56 in savings.

-• For Proposition 19: At least one homeowner must be age 55 or older when the original principal residence is sold, and the replacement home must also become a principal residence under the statewide rules.
+• For Proposition 19: At least one homeowner must be age 55 or older when the original principal residence is sold, and the replacement home must also become a principal residence.

 • For local parcel-tax exemptions: Rules depend on the district.
 Some local measures require you to be 65 or older, own the home, live there as your main home, and sometimes reapply every year.